Chapter 9 : Awkward Situations

 The next morning I awake with a pounding in my head.
-I roll over to be greeted with a bright streak of sunlight beating in from the window near my four-poster bed.
-I take my pillow and put it over my face to shield my sensitive eyes and groan.
+I roll over and am greeted with a bright streak of sunlight beating in from the window near my four-poster bed.
+I take my pillow and put it over my face to shield my sensitive eyes, groaning.

 “Rora…you up?” a groggy voice floats over from the bed next to me.